 Feel confident your card details are never shared

-Pay on the go with eftpos Mobile Pay
+Pay on the go with eftpos in your mobile wallet

 If your debit card has an eftpos logo, you may be able to make eftpos your default way to pay.
 If it’s enabled (and you’re with a participating bank) it’s as simple as adding your debit card to your digital wallet, and choosing eftpos as your default payment method before you tap.
 Can’t see eftpos as an option?
 Find out what to do here.